jasenmichael/problem22/README.md

 download and inspect file, the file is a plain text.
 The file is one line, the names are in double quotes, the names are in CAPS, and names are delimited by commas.

 todo
-    1: get name list
+1. get name list
-    2: set alphabet to their corresponding numeric values.
+2. set alphabet to their corresponding numeric values.
-    3: parse and sort name list.
+3. parse and sort name list.
-    4: get numeric value for each letter in each name and add them to get their name value.
+4. get numeric value for each letter in each name and add them to get their name value.
-    5: for each name; get their alphabetical position and multiply it by name value to get name score.
+5. for each name; get their alphabetical position and multiply it by name value to get name score.
-    6: add all name scores for answer to - What is the total of all the name scores in the file?
+6. add all name scores for answer to - What is the total of all the name scores in the file?

 notes:

-so to sort the names in a text file and do math.. hmm, this could be done in so many ways, but quickly I can figure out how to do this via the terminal and bash scripting.
+This could be done in so many ways, but quickly I can figure out how to do this via the terminal and bash scripting.

-first I will create a directory for the project
+first I will create a directory for the project:

     cd Documents

     mkdir galvanize-portfolio-3

 next  I go into my project directory and download the text file of names.